 Everything changed for Call of Duty fans following the 2019 CWL Championships, with the esport moving to a franchised model that saw 12 teams purchase a place in the newly-minted Call of Duty League.
-While the majority of the 2021 season was played online, the last two majors and Champs were held on LAN.

 1. Karma – 3x